padrinobook/padrinobook/chapters/login_and_registration.md

 \end{aside}

 We could add these methods in the users controller but that isn't something a controller should do.
 We better use a [callback](http://guides.rubyonrails.org/active_record_validations_callbacks.html#callbacks-overview "callbacks for ActiveRecord validations"). **Callbacks** are methods to run on a certain stage or life cycle of an object.
-Perfect, that's what we want let's create code for it:
+Let's make use of it in our `user` model:

 ```ruby